Quiz: Can you defend against XSS vulnerability?

 with HTML entities and does not

-distinguish context.
-Therefore, it only works in some situations and fails in
+distinguish between contexts.
+Therefore, it only works in some situations and

-all others.
-Naive autoescaping is a dangerous feature because it creates a
+fails in all others.
+Naive autoescaping is a dangerous feature because it

 It is not surprising, then, that currently more than 27% of websites have critical vulnerabilities, mainly XSS (source: Acunetix Web Vulnerability Report).
-How to get out of this situation?
-Use a templating system that distinguishes contexts.
+How can we address this problem?
+By using a templating system that distinguishes between different contexts.

-Latte is the only PHP templating system that does not perceive a template as just a string of characters but understands HTML.
-It knows what tags, attributes, etc., are.
-It distinguishes contexts.
-And therefore, it correctly escapes in HTML text, differently inside HTML tags, differently inside JavaScript, etc.
+Latte is the only PHP templating system that does not perceive a template as just a string of characters but truly understands HTML.
+It recognizes tags, attributes, and other elements.
+It distinguishes between different contexts.
+And therefore, it correctly escapes in HTML text, differently inside HTML tags, differently inside JavaScript, and so on.

-Moreover, thanks to its understanding of HTML, it offers the wonderful n:attributes, which users love:
+Moreover, thanks to its understanding of HTML, it offers wonderful n:attributes, which users love:

 <ul n:if="$menu">